 Happiness in a Pill: Do Antidepressants Really Work?

 Do antidepressants really work?
-The short answer is no. Antidepressants do not work for the majority of people who use them.
+Well, for some people with severe major depressive disorder there are some benefits.
+However, the less nuanced, and perhaps alarming, answer is no. Antidepressants do not work for the majority of people who use them.
 Do you suffer from depression?
-Better yet, do you use antidepressants?
-If so, then you might want to read this article.
-If you use an antidepressant, did your doctor tell you that it was…
+Even more to the point, do you use antidepressants?
+If so,…

 Mental Illness, Love and Telomeres